metaColin/Tecsun-M-301-M-303/README.md

 A: This device doesn't support multi-subfolder files.

 **Q: What happens to favorite music settings after changing TF card?**
-A: After changing TF card, or deleting music from card, original settings become ineffective.
+A: After changing TF card, or deleting music from card, original settings no longer work.

 **Q: Why press button, no response (cannot record)?**
 A: TF card inserted?
 No TF card, recording device won't work.